 - If you have a difficult few days coming up, try experimenting with getting more sleep in the days leading up to it.
 It may or may not work for you, but it could be worth trying once.

-- It’s not the end of the world if you don’t sleep well – try to do tasks you know well enough to do with ease even when tired.
+- It’s not the end of the world if you don’t sleep well.
+When you’re tired, focus on the simple tasks you can do with ease.

-- If you can’t sleep because of anxiety, accept that it’s normal to worry, but try not to allow them to overrun you.
+- If you can’t sleep because of anxiety, accept that it’s normal to worry, but don’t allow thoughts to overrun you.
 Repeat positive affirmations, or do relaxation exercises.

-- Think about things you can control – comfortable bedding, noise levels, temperature, light and humidity.
+- Take control of your sleep environment – think about comfortable bedding, noise levels, temperature, light, and humidity.

-What’s the most difficult situation, or challenging conditions, you’ve had to sleep in?
+What’s the most difficult situation or condition you’ve had to sleep in?
 How did you cope, and would you do anything differently next time?
 Leave a comment below!